TNA Impact preview: The card for Thursday's AMC show - Pro Wrestling Dot Net

 TNA is advertising the following for Thursday’s edition of the TNA Impact television show.

-Powell’s POV: Impact was taped last week in Albuquerque, New Mexico, at Tingley Coliseum.
-Impact simulcast live on AMC and TNA+ at 8CT/9ET.
-John Moore and Chris McNeil’s Impact reviews are typically available late Thursday night or on Fridays, along with my audio reviews for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Impact was taped on January 23 in Albuquerque, New Mexico, at Tingley Coliseum.
+Impact is simulcast live on AMC and TNA+ at 8CT/9ET.
+John Moore and Chris McNeil’s Impact reviews are typically available late Thursday night or on Friday, along with my audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment